 Long-time Montreal music venue La Tulipe is under threat of closure following a number of noise complaints from a neighbour, an appeal for help posted to the establishment’s Facebook page yesterday says.

 About two years ago, the Papineau Street mainstay got a new neighbour, someone who transformed an adjacent locale, previously a commercial space used as a warehouse, into a residential space — with the borough’s permission, according to the statement.
-Speaking to the media on Wednesday, Plateau borough mayor Luc Rabouin says the borough had mistakenly authorized the zoning change, but that it is doing everything in its power to rectify that.
+Speaking to the media on Wednesday, Plateau borough mayor Luc Rabouin says the borough had mistakenly authorized the zoning change but is doing everything in its power to rectify that.

-The building that houses La Tulipe has operated as a culture venue of some sort since 1913.
+The building that houses La Tulipe has operated as a cultural venue of some sort since 1913.
 Named after Quebec actor Gilles Latulippe, who opened Le Théâtre des Variétés in the space in 1967, La Tulipe itself has been in operation for close to two decades.
-“We can’t transform this place into a pharmacy or condo,” owners said in the statement.
+“We can’t transform this place into a pharmacy or condo,” the owners said in the statement.

-Noise complains have precipitated a number of other Plateau venue closures in the past, most notably Le Divan Orange in 2018 and Inspecteur Épingle in 2016, which begs the question: why do people keep moving next door to established concert halls when they can’t take the sound?
+Noise complaints have precipitated a number of other Plateau venue closures in the past, most notably Le Divan Orange in 2018 and Inspecteur Épingle in 2016, which begs the question: why do people keep moving next door to established concert halls when they can’t take the sound?

 - Storied Montreal venue La Tulipe may be shut by new neighbour’s noise complaints, owners say [CTV]